-Cross-division opportunities and risks are analyzed and managed at Group level for central functions such as legal, taxes, financing, personnel and IT, not by the individual divisions, which is why said risks are only addressed from the Group perspective in the opportunity and risk report.
+Cross-division opportunities and risks are analyzed and managed at Group level for central functions such as legal, taxes, financing, human ressources and IT, rather than by the individual divisions, which is why said risks are only addressed from the Group perspective in the opportunity and risk report.
 Information about this can be found in the specified sections.

-KUKA AG risk exposure
+Risk exposure KUKA AG

-in € millions 2017 2018
+in € millions 2018 2019

-Legal risks 11.5 10.1
+Legal risks 10.1 7.6

 Economic risks 0.0 0.0

-Financial risks 15.6 9.6
+Financial risks 9.6 4.3

-Total for the Group 27.1 19.7
+Total for the Group 19.7 11.9